gertsonderby/mousetrap-domain/README.md

 ##### `Mousetrap.reset()`

-Useful for testing, this function wraps the original Mousetrap reset function to clear any domains entered, and reset the internal values used fo0r domain tracking.
+Useful for testing, this function wraps the original Mousetrap reset function to clear any domains entered, and reset the internal values used for domain tracking.